radek-drw/carsportpoint/src/components/CataloguePage/ContactForm/README.md

-# Contact Form Component Documentation
+# Contact Form Component Documentation (Built with React and Tailwind CSS)

 This is a contact form component styled using Tailwind CSS.
 The component relies on custom theme settings in the `tailwind.config.js` and a custom autofill reset in `main.css`.